Doug Ireland: Criticism

 Ireland's reporting on Iran in the several years after 2005 drew harsh rebuttals from a number of Iranian activists, as well as from Scott Long, director of the LGBT Rights Program at Human Rights Watch.
 They charged that Ireland and Gay City News generally were uncritical in relying on sources who maintained that two young men hanged in Mashhad, Iran in mid-2005 –– after being convicted of raping an underage boy at a time when they themselves were underage –– had in fact been involved in consensual sex.
 Long and some other human rights advocates criticized activists and reporters, including Ireland and controversial British campaigner Peter Tatchell, saying they were engaging in unwarranted speculation about the motives for the case.

 Ireland continued to produce articles claiming a pattern of "anti-gay" executions in Iran.
 However, no professional human rights organization ever endorsed these claims, or identified any recent case of persons sentenced to death for consensual homosexual conduct in Iran.
 Long and others became increasingly critical, charging that Ireland and others were making claims without evidence, and imputing a Western gay identity to Iranians coming from a very different cultural experience.
 The conflict between Long on one side and Ireland and Tatchell on the other side was at times vitriolic and led to a 2010 episode in which Human Rights Watch and Long apologized in writing to Tatchell.
 However, Long remained a critic of Ireland to the end, faulting him for relying excessively on single sources in his reporting, for intolerance toward Islam and for failing to understand complex international situations.
 In particular, Long claimed that Ireland had unduly promoted the career of the flamboyant Russian activist Nikolai Alekseev while ignoring other Russian groups.
 Alekseev had a record of erratic behavior and supporting far right-wing causes, and later engaged in anti-Semitic outbursts.
 Scott Tucker writes that "In his reports on the Russian gay movement, and especially of gay activist Nikolai Alexeyev, I found [Ireland] less reliable....
 When he became increasingly confined by illness, he could not pretend to be a truly investigative journalist."

 Personal life

 He was born in Duluth, Minnesota and later lived in Port Hueneme, California, where his father worked in the information office of the Naval Battalion Construction Center.

 Ireland developed polio as a child as the result of his Christian Scientist parents refusing to allow him to receive the polio vaccine.

 After nights out drinking with writers like Christopher Hitchens and Gore Vidal, Ireland gave up liquor.

-In his final years, Ireland suffered from diabetes, kidney disease, severe sciatica, and weakened lungs and progressive muscle deterioration related to childhood polio.
+In his final years, Ireland developed diabetes, kidney disease, severe sciatica, and weakened lungs and progressive muscle deterioration related to childhood polio.
 He also survived at least two major strokes.
 He often felt too ill to leave his apartment or have company.
 Ireland died in his East Village home on October 26, 2013.

 Ireland's partner was Hervé Couergou.
 He died of AIDS in 1996.